julie-scherer/flink-docker/README.md

     &rarr; The **`download-flink.sh`** script will:
     - Check that `FLINK_DOWNLOAD_PATH` is set in `.env` file and that it is an actual directory on the local computer (default is `$PWD` from `example.env`).
     - Check if Flink has already been downloaded in `FLINK_DOWNLOAD_PATH`.
 If not, it will first check if the `FLINK_DOWNLOAD_PATH` directory is writable; otherwise, it will exit with an error status since it cannot write to that folder.
-Otherwise, it will extract the files from the `.tgz` file and write them to the `FLINK_DOWNLOAD_PATH` directory specified in the `.env` file.
+Now if you've passed all those tests and everything's looking good, it will extract the files from the `.tgz` file and write them to the `FLINK_DOWNLOAD_PATH` directory specified in the `.env` file.

     &rarr; The `start-flink.sh` script, you guessed it, starts Flink!
     - Once you have Flink installed and set up the environment variables, this script will start Flink by running a very simple command: `$FLINK_HOME/bin/start-cluster.sh`.